Let’s face it, every law firm needs new clients to survive and grow. Yours is no different.

 Understanding who you are competing against will give you a better idea of what to do and how to proceed.

 The first step is keyword research.

 Start by Googling your target keyword so that you can make a note of your competition.
 So if you’re a criminal attorney located in Los Angeles, California, search for “criminal attorney Los Angeles”.
 Make a list of all the competitors and analyze their websites one by one.

 You’re basically looking for ideas on how they are optimizing and for what keyword(s).
 The type of content they’re writing and how you can improve it.

 Focus on learning about their on-page optimization techniques.
-Once you have enough information with you, see how you can apply it to your own site to improve your own website.
+Once you have enough information with you, see how you can apply it to your own site and legal marketing strategy to improve your own website.